 We have demonstrated a semi-automated toolchain for the verification of BSV hardware descriptions against function requirements in the form of tabular expressions, as well as associated consistency theorems.
-The BAPIP software tool allows the automated translation of BSV programs into the specification logic of PVS, and a technique for using the generated PVS theories is clearly elaborated.
-This application of traditionally software-oriented techniques to hardware description also highlights a growing grey-area between software and hardware.
+The BAPLIP software tool allows the automated translation of BSV programs into the specification logic of PVS, and a technique for using the generated PVS theories is clearly elaborated.

 By leveraging the methodologies presented here, the application of formal methods to modern hardware design becomes more feasible.
-Future work will focus the creation of a formally verified library of IEC-61131-3 compliant function blocks targeting FPGAs, as well as verifying more complex examples.
+Future work will focus the creation of a formally verified library of IEC-61131-3 compliant function blocks targeting FPGAs.